Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ## Using seqkit to generate summary statistics of an assembly

 After finishing the draft assembly we used `seqkit stats` to see some basic statistics about the assembly.
-We will be using it again to get summary statistics for all three of the assemblies.
-We can then use those statistics to examine the polishing proces..
+We will be using it again to get summary statistics for all three of the assemblies (unpolished, long read polished and short read polished).
+We can then use those statistics to examine the polishing process.

-We can again review the help documentation for seqkit stats.
+We can review the help documentation for seqkit stats.
 ~~~
 cd ~/cs_course/analysis/
 seqkit stats --help